So, your dating life isn’t going the way you expected. How do I know?

 You wouldn’t be reading this article if it was.
 It’s not just you: the sea is filled with tons of single fish.
 In fact, many people aren’t only single, but they’re also struggling with similar questions.
 Yep, they’re single and ready to mingle with some much-needed answers.

-One of the most common questions has to do with breakups, specifically why guys pull away (or girls pull away).
-This is particularly head-scratching when they seem completely into you at first.
+One of the most common questions I get as a coach has to do with breakups, specifically why guys pull away (or women pull away).
+This phenomenon can be particularly head-scratching when they seem completely into you at first.

 Then, quickly, this all changes.
 The interest deflates like a balloon released before it’s tied shut.